 In addition to the forest, the property has very interesting topography, and it was this combination that sold me instantly.
 As a bonus, the western border faces a sprawling wetland, which means it will never be touched.
 This is the direction the house faces, offering a woodland vista that stretches as far as the eye can see.

 Ground-level photographs can capture some of the land's contours, but they still don't fully impart the dramatic sense of depth.
 One almost feels as though the land embraces the house in an enormous cupped hand—which is just how I've always dreamt my home might be.

 Completed in January 2015, the topographic survey offers the most detailed portrait of the various landforms; the house and guest cabin are shown in context, along with the unimaginative names I've given the three ravines, at the bottom of which are the wetlands.

-I've been told by a neighbor the highest point in Burlington County is on my property, right where I've started building a little treehouse.
-After doing some research, I've found that the highest point in the county is actually Arneys Mount in Arneys Mount, NJ; at 240 feet, it's nearly 40 feet higher, although mine is almost certainly the highest point in North Hanover Township.
+I'd been told by a neighbor the highest point in Burlington County is on my property, right where I'd built the treehouse.
+After doing some research, I've found that the highest point in the county is actually Arneys Mount in Arneys Mount, NJ.
+At 240+ feet, it's roughly 40 feet higher, although mine is almost certainly the highest point in North Hanover Township.
 On the topo map below, my house is indicated by the red crosshairs; the high point is the small X just above and to the left.

 Copyright © 2017-2020 by David K. Smith.
 All Rights Reserved.